 If your pet shows any of these signs, cease using oils immediately and contact your vet.

 What makes essential oils so great is their naturalness and potency.
-However, when you have pets around, it’s important to handle the oils with care to keep your whole family safe and secure.
+However, when it comes to essential oils and pets, it’s important to handle the oils with care to keep your whole family safe and secure.